 Take those chords you play around the campfire — with the easy-to-grab shapes that you learn first on the guitar (think E minor, D, G, A: no barre chords!) — and expand their ringing quality all over the guitar neck, using lateral tricks and helpful adjustments to create new ways of songwriting and lush, unique, new guitar sounds.

-The book and online platform are a project of New York City-based session guitarist, composer, and environmentalist Tom Csatari, who leads the 17-piece, New York Times-featured “free folk-jazz” collective ensemble Uncivilized.
+The book and online platform are a project of New York City-based session guitarist, composer, and environmentalist Tom Csatari, who leads the 12-piece, New York Times-featured “free folk-jazz” collective ensemble Uncivilized.

-Please donate to the project today — direct to Tom through PayPal:
+Please consider donating towards the project today — direct to Tom through PayPal: